nilmtk/nilmtk/README.md

 docs are in v0.1.1](http://nilmtk.github.io/nilmtk/v0.1.1/index.html).

 If you are upgrading from v0.1.x then it is very likely that you will need to re-clone the git repository to avoid merge conflicts.
+Sorry about this.
+I renamed the branches which, in retrospect, was a mistake!

 nilmtk: Non-Intrusive Load Monitoring Toolkit